 When it comes to investing, it’s a good idea to consider the tax consequences of your decisions.
 Without a plan in place, you could end up paying more tax than you really need to.
-While I don’t advocate avoiding taxes, I do think that legally increasing your tax efficiency is smart.
+While I don’t advocate avoiding tax legally increasing your tax efficiency is smart.
 As you prepare to invest, consider tax efficiency, and make a plan to properly place your investments.
 You might be surprised to learn that not every asset performs efficiently in a tax-advantaged retirement account.

 Tax-Advantaged Account vs. Taxable Account

 First of all, it helps to understand that certain types of investments are automatically more tax-efficient than others, and they don’t need to be held in tax-advantaged retirement accounts.
 In fact, you might be better be better off with them in taxable accounts, since the tax you pay now is likely to be lower than the tax rate you’ll pay in the future (assuming taxes rise over time), when you are taxed at ordinary income rates upon withdrawal.
 Tax-exempt municipal bonds, savings bonds, and tax-managed funds rarely need to be held in a tax-advantaged account.
 Other tax-efficient investments that might do better in a taxable account include large-cap, mid-cap, and small-cap index funds; total-market index funds; low-yielding bonds; and cash.
 These investments might serve you better in taxable accounts, where you can:

 - Let them sit so that you pay long-term capital gains tax (on stocks), which is usually lower than what you’ll pay for regular income tax when you withdraw.

 - Harvest tax losses so that you can gain some advantage from losing stocks.